Reimagine Reality

 Lifelong Creative

-As a lifelong creative working with media from fabric to metal clay, using skills from graphic design to rug hooking, Dionne has spent her life learning the skill of art in all its forms and understands that an ability requires time to take hold.
+As a lifelong creative working with media from fabric to metal clay, using skills from graphic design to rug hooking, Jaclyn has spent her life learning the skill of art in all its forms.

-With a daily practice in digital art on her iPad, Dionne feels it natural that she want to learn to paint with a real brush and paints.
+With a daily practice in digital art on her iPad, Jaclyn feels it natural that she would want to learn to paint with a real brush and paints.
 She chose to learn to work with acrylics as her medium of choice.

-While her current work hurdles the line between abstracted impressionism and impressionism, Dionne’s art studies have been mainly focused on impressionistic representative art.
-When asked about the abundance of flowers, Dionne says,
+While her current work hurdles the line between realism and imagination, Jaclyn’s art studies have been mainly focused on impressionistic representative art.
+When asked about the abundance of flowers, Jaclyn says,

 “I have no idea where all these florals have come from – I suppose from the music.
 I honestly thought my direction would be landscape painting.
 But left to my own imagination and with music bouncing around my head, flowers are what have escaped this crazy brain of mine.”